 While there are cases where clinicians diagnose ADHD in adults, adults are more difficult to observe than children and clinicians generally only know limited amounts about the patient’s life.
 By the time someone has reached adulthood, personalities tend to have generally become a well-established set of thought patterns and behaviours.
 Either this is through early conditioning or lack of a nurturing environment that teaches the children and adolescents social skills.

 Generally the key axis of diagnosis from ADHD is both lack of focus and antisocial behaviour.
 To give an adult amphetamine-type drugs to cure these personality traits is in itself a contradiction.
-While amphetamine-type drugs such as Ritalin give the impression of lengthening attention span, they also increase antisocial behaviours.
+While Stimulant-type drugs gives the impression of lengthening attention span, they also increase antisocial behaviours.
 The person often becomes so focused that they are unable to see the bigger picture by which they gauge their own social behaviour.
 Some of the side-effects are agitation, increased anxiety, and further antisocial behaviour.

 In treating adults with ADHD-type personality without drugs, the person needs to establish a daily routine, practice repetition and constantly engage in mind training exercises and psychotherapy.
 There is a need to increase cognitive clarity and change behavioural routines.
 There needs to be focused therapy over some considerable time.
 The adult must be committed to therapy on a regular basis without exception.